ge-flight-analytics/EmsApi.Client/README.md

 	{
 		var config = new EmsApiServiceConfiguration()
 		{
-			// If this is not set, it will be retrieved from the "EmsApiEndpoint" environemnt variable.
+			// If this is not set, it will be retrieved from the "EmsApiEndpoint" environment variable.
 			// If neither are set, it will default to EmsApiEndpoints.Default.
 			Endpoint = "https://myapiserver/api",